 Since fresh cheese & puff pastry is something I always have on my hand, I make these very often, but it always bothered me that my filling ran all over the edges of the pastries, making them tasty, but not very beautiful.

 I theorized that if I froze the filling on top of the pastries and baked them straight out of the freezer it might fix the problem.

 I tried it, and it worked!
 Now I keep a couple of these in my freezer, which makes for a

 - ½ packet Cream Cheese

-- ¾ cup well drained fresh cheese (Can be replaced with cream cheese)
+- ¾ cup well drained fresh cheese (Can be replaced with cream cheese or ricotta cheese)